greggman/hft-unity3d/README.md

 #### Building

-Follow the instructions for `hft.js` above
+Follow the instructions for `hft.hft-js` above

 ### The OSX installation mode server